Space-Robotics-Laboratory/SpaceDyn/README.md

 [![srl-logo-original.jpg](./docs/media/srl-logo-original.jpg)](http://www.astro.mech.tohoku.ac.jp/e/index.html)

-**This GitHub page is made based on the [original webpage of the Spacedyn](http://www.astro.mech.tohoku.ac.jp/spacedyn/) by current SRL member.** Please refer to the original webpage for more information.
+**This GitHub page is made based on the [original webpage of the Spacedyn](http://www.astro.mech.tohoku.ac.jp/spacedyn/) by current SRL member.** Please, always refer to the original webpage for more information.

 ## Overview